topcoat/topcoat-server/README.md

 ````
 http://localhost:3000/v2/view/results
 ````
->>>>>>> ac60c17913be74963606307a27df3172757ad0f4

 What you should know
 ---------------------
 * the app looks for a `process.env.PORT` or defaults to port 3000
-* also using the same process var it detects if it's deployed on local or on heroku to use different databases

 Copyright and license
 ---------------------